Operation Tidal Wave: Second Steaua Română attack

 Flames from the distillation plant of Steaua Română after the raid.

 The last Tidal Wave attack bombed the Steaua Română refinery, 8 mi northwest of Ploieștiat Câmpina.
-The 389th attack, led by Col. Jack Wood, ran into some navigation problems as cloud cover made it difficult to spot the Dealu Monastery, an important landmark for the plan.
-Though the group took a wrong turn, Wood's navigator corrected it, and the group continued to their target.
+The 389th's attack, led by Col. Jack Wood, ran into some navigation problems as cloud cover made it difficult to spot the Dealu Monastery, an important landmark for the plan.
+Though the group took a wrong turn, Wood's navigator corrected it, the formation reversing direction twice to drop down into the correct valley leading to the target.
 The attack on Steaua Română was more complicated than the others, as it required the group to split into three detachments and hit several objectives.
-The attack proceeded as rehearsed at Benghazi.
+The attack proceeded as rehearsed at Benghazi. attacking between 12:10 and 12:20 at heights from 200 to 700 ft.
 The damage caused by the 376th and 389th attacks heavily affected the refinery.
-The 389th lost four aircraft over the target area, including B-24 Ole Kickapoo, flown by 2nd Lt.
+The 389th lost four aircraft over the target area, including Ole Kickapoo, flown by 2nd Lt.
 Lloyd Herbert Hughes.
-After hits to Ole Kickapoo only 30 feet over the target area, the detonation of previously dropped bombs had ignited fuel leaking from the B-24.
+After hits to Ole Kickapoo only 30 ft over the target area, the flames from earlier bombs ignited fuel leaking from the B-24.
 Hughes maintained course for bombardier 2nd Lt.
 John A. McLoughlin to bomb, and the B-24 subsequently crash-landed in an explosive cartwheel in a river bed.
-Hughes (who posthumously received the Medal of Honor) and six crew members were killed, while two gunners and the bombardier became prisoners of war.
+Hughes (who posthumously received the Medal of Honor) and six crew members were killed, McLoughlin and two gunners were taken prisoner of war.

 Return flight

-On their way over Bulgaria, the B-24s were intercepted by three fighter groups, ten Bf 109s from Karlovo, four Avia B-534s from Bozhurishte, and 10 Avia B-534s from Vrashdebna.
-The pilots, Podporuchik Peter Bochev, Kapitan Tschudomir Toplodolski, Poruchik Stoyan Stoyanov, and Podporuchik Hristo Krastev, gained their first kills for the Bulgarian Air Force of the war (although only two B-24 were registered as having crashed in Bulgaria).
+On their way over Bulgaria, the B-24s were intercepted by three fighter groups, ten Bf 109s from Karlovo, four Avia B-534s from Bozhurishte, and ten Avia B-534s from Vrashdebna.
+The pilots, Podporuchik Peter Bochev, Kapitan Tschudomir Toplodolski, Poruchik Stoyan Stoyanov, and Podporuchik Hristo Krastev, gained their first kills for the Bulgarian Air Force of the war (although only two B-24s were registered as having crashed in Bulgaria).
 The new fighter aces were personally decorated afterwards by Tsar Boris III of Bulgaria with the Order of Bravery, the first time in 25 years.
 Iron Crosses were awarded a month later from the German embassy.

 Other losses occurred over Yugoslavia, where two B-24s collided with each other, and over the Ionian Sea, where five B-24s were shot down by Bf 109s of JG 27.
+The bomber groups did not attempt to form up together again at as planned but - apart from the 98th and 44th that remained together - returned as separate groups.
+Some damaged aircraft made for Allied bases on Cyprus, Sicily or Malta.
+Eight aircraft flew to Turkey.
+Those that reached Benghazi, arriving between 17:20 and 18:10, had been flying for around 13 to 14 hours.